+Similar to 1.4 above, showing Christian symbols is also problematic.
 This is currently the case for all Christian groups all over the country, and is particularly risky in regions such as Tahoua, Agadez and Zinder; however, in the capital city it only affects converts.
-Due to an increase in the activities of violent Islamic groups it has been dangerous for Christians to display Christian images and symbols, particularly around the border areas of Lake Chad.
-In these areas, security is limited and Christians are left exposed.
+In the border areas of Lake Chad, security is so limited that Christians are forced to keep a low profile.